pvtan/SP/README.md

 1. This project requires the following
 * R version 3.4.4
 * RStudio version 1.1.442
+* Twitter account for the Twitter API calls.
+Contact the developer for this prerequisite.

 2. To install the required packages, run the script *installPackages.R*.
 ```